SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 Phonation is any state of the larynx that modifies the airstream.
 Phonation may sometimes more narrowly refer to voicing.
-The laryngeal distinctive features  describe the main axes of phonation.
+Featurally, the laryngeal distinctive features describe the main axes of phonation.
 There are three laryngeal distinctive features.
 The three laryngeal distinctive features are [+/- voiced], [+/- aspirated AKA spread glottis], [+/- glottalized AKA constricted glottis]